 In short, the group which helped bring new state's redistricting standards to the state Constitution, accuses lawmakers of not only strategically protecting incumbents with the drawing of districts but doing it to strengthen weak districts, pick favorites in competitive areas, pack minority voters into districts and strategically secure a Republican majority for the next decade.

 Weatherford will offer the House and congressional maps when the committee meets this morning.
-He had asked the group to provide the committee to appear in the Redistricting Committee to explain their methodology for drawing their proposed House, Senate and congressional maps but chose to send the letter instead.
-Their alternative maps are expected to be soundly defeated.
+He had asked the group to provide the committee with their methodology for drawing their proposed House, Senate and congressional maps.
+Weatherford but they are expected to be soundly defeated.

 The House is expected to vote out its maps next week, followed by a vote of approval by the Senate.
 The attorney general will then send the legislative maps to the Florida Supreme Court for the required 30-day review and the congressional map will go to the governor for his signature.